-6th - 7th character: These characters describe the circle enveloping the side lobes not contained within the basic pattern defined by the first five characters.
+4th - 5th character: These characters describe the group of the antenna diagram, not contained within the basic pattern defined by the first five characters.
 The two characters can be derived from the attenuation indicated by this circle in the antenna diagram, multiplied by 100.
 If only the front-to-back ratio (f:b ratio) is given, these digits can be calculated by using the equation: